ManifoldScholar/manifold-docusaurus/docs/using/manifold_projects.md

 Projects in Manifold operate as containers the way books do on a shelf—only in Manifold, they contain not only the main Text but also, potentially, draft and ancillary Texts, supplemental media Resources, as well as reader engagements with those materials.

-Each project has its own landing page, made up of the following Content Blocks.
+Each project has its own landing page, made up of the Content Blocks described later on this page.
 Some Projects may only have one block, others may use a good deal more.

+By default—and design—Manifold Projects are agnostic about the kinds of content they contain.
+Projects are meant to be modular and adaptable through the creative use of Content Blocks.
+For content that is serial in nature and requires more specialized structures, it is possible for backend users to transform the shape of a Project into a Journal Issue.
+See the [Journals section](../backend/journals.md) to learn more.

 :::note
 If you are a backend user, instructions on how to manage content blocks are detailed primarily in the [Layout](../backend/projects.md#layout) section, though the [General](../backend/projects.md#general) section will also be of use.